J-1 Health Insurance Requirements

 having qualifying health insurance from their home countries.
 The UAF Office of International

-Programs and Initiatives does not endorse or recommend any specific company.
-The
+Student and Scholar Services does not endorse or recommend any specific company.

 of State requirements: